Krokodyl/satebos-wordgame/README.md

 Try to find as many words as you can in 15 minutes. \
 Like many Satellaview puzzle games, at the end of the 15 min, you are shown a "password" postcard. \
 The password encodes your score (words and guesses) to be verifiable. \
+Back in the days of the Satellaview, the St.GIGA office would receive the cards, verify them and reveal the winners the following weeks (on the dedicated show or through the digital magazines presumably). \
+If you feel like it, you can post the card with #sateboschallenge on Twitter, I'll verify that your score is legit and may send you a funny gif as a reward.

 ![00](screenshots/10.png) ![00](screenshots/11.png) \